 Prevention of Exercise-Induced Vasculitis

-Since this usually happens to people when they radically increase their physical activity in combination with the excessive heat in Florida, getting your body ready for the trip in advance may decrease the incidence of Disney Rash.
+Since this usually happens to people when they radically increase their physical activity, in combination with the excessive heat in Florida, getting your body ready for the trip in advance may decrease the incidence of Disney Rash.
 Don’t expect your body to go from 0 to Disney overnight.
-Even moderate exercise before the trip will get your body ready to deal with the increased physical activity you’ll experience walking around the parks.
+Even moderate exercise before the trip will prepare your body to deal with the increased physical activity you’ll experience when you’re walking around the parks for hours per day.

 If you’re still concerned, wearing a pair of compression socks can help reduce the edema (swelling) of your legs and hopefully prevent Disney Rash as well.
 They’ll also help keep your feet from swelling on the plane trip to Florida.

-Watching your diet can also help.
-One thing people tend to do when vacationing is forget to watch their diet.
+Watching what you eat can also help.
+One thing people tend to do when vacationing is forgetting to watch their diet.
 Increasing your salt intake (hello, popcorn carts and pretzels along with french fries/chips and hot dogs) can cause fluid retention, which is just the thing you want to avoid if you’re worried about getting vasculitis.

 There’s also evidence that anything from wearing sunscreen, massaging your legs during the day or taking a cool bath at the end of the day can help prevent symptoms from happening.

-I’d tend to say that people need to understand that if they put their body under increased stress, like a drastic increase in physical activity under conditions of extreme heat, a physical presentation shouldn’t be unexpected.
-In other words, if you go walking five miles a day on 110-degree concrete, you shouldn’t be shocked that you break out into a rash.
+I’d tend to say that people need to understand that if they put their body under increased stress, like a drastic increase in physical activity under extreme heat conditions, a physical presentation shouldn’t be unexpected.
+In other words, if you go walking five miles a day on 110-degree concrete, you shouldn’t be shocked that you break out into a “rash.”